usbarmory/tamago/board/raspberrypi/README.md

 The standard output can be accessed through the UART pins on the Raspberry Pi.
 A 3.3v USB-to-serial cable, such as the [Adafruit USB to TTL Serial Cable](https://www.adafruit.com/product/954) can be used.
-Any suitable terminal emulater can be used to access standard output.
+Any suitable terminal emulator can be used to access standard output.

 NOTE: Go outputs 'LF' for newline, for best results use a terminal app capable of mapping 'LF' to 'CRLF' as-needed.